rigaya/NVEnc/NVEncC_Options.en.md

 - **Parameters**
     - shader=&lt;string&gt;
       Target shader file path. (glsl file)
+    - &lt;name&gt;=&lt;value&gt;
+      Replace the value of `#define &lt;name&gt; ...` in the shader before it is parsed.
+This is a shader-source (compile-time) parameter and may be specified multiple times.
+It is separate from `custom=` parameters.
     - custom=&lt;name&gt;=&lt;value&gt;
-      Set a runtime parameter declared with `//!PARAM` in the shader.
+      Set a runtime parameter declared with `//!PARAM` in the shader. libplacebo checks the parameter type and range.
 This parameter may be specified multiple times.
     - res=&lt;int&gt;x&lt;int&gt;
       Output resolution of the filter.
     - csp=&lt;string&gt;